traverson/halfred/README.md

 The same is true for embedded resources.

-Once you have the link object, you can access the properties `href`, `templated` and so on (refer to the spec for details) on it.
+Once you have the link object, you can access the properties `href`, `templated` and so on (refer to the [spec](http://tools.ietf.org/html/draft-kelly-json-hal) for details) on it.
 The `templated` property defaults to false, if it wasn't set in the object given to `parse`, all other properties described in the spec default to `null`.

 #### Enable/Disable Validation

 In some situations, it might be desirable to validate the resource you want to parse and check, if it is valid according to the HAL spec.
-However, in most situations you might not want to do this but just get the links and the embedded resources.
-If you are the client of a HAL API and want to adhere to [Postel's law](http://en.wikipedia.org/wiki/Robustness_principle) (especially the _"be liberal in what you accept"_ part), it is rather the latter than the former.
-Therefore, by default, Halfred does not enforce strict validation checks.
+By default, Halfred does not do validation checks.
 If you want to have validation checks you can enable them by calling `halfred.enableValidation()`.
+Then after parsing a source object, call `validationIssues()` on the resource object returned by `parse` to get an array of all validation issues.

-You can disable them again by calling, guess what, `halfred.disableValidation()`.
+ You can disable validation checks again by calling `halfred.disableValidation()`.You can also call `halfred.enableValidation(true)` or `halfred.enableValidation(false)` to enable/disable validation.

 License
 -------